 These shade sconces paired with matching shade chandeliers give a traditional old-timey feeling and bring visual drama into the bathroom interiors.
 They also provide soft ambient lighting in the area and accentuate the finer details of the white vanity cabinet below.

 This bathroom wall mirror with LED lights provides this beige and brown bathroom with a clean and sleek look.
 They give just the right amount of task lighting to the sink area without taking away the beauty of the other decor pieces.

 The Royal Touch Bathroom Wall Light

 These bell-framed downlights make the green potted plant pop out and also ooze royalty and class into this neutral-coloured bathroom space.

 This small wall light for the bathroom looks simple yet contemporary.
 It provides accent lighting to the mirror while the grill window lets sufficient natural sunlight into this light grey-walled bathroom.

 That’s all folks!
 Hope this blog post has inspired you enough to give your ordinary bathroom a beautiful makeover without breaking the bank.
 So, hurry up and get the ball rolling.
 We’d love to see your bathroom transformation pictures in the comment box below.
 Good luck!

-Explore, more about Home Lightings And Its Benefits
+If you liked reading about bathroom wall lighting ideas, also read more about Home Lightings And Its Benefits